 - Translucent or see-through – As more enamel wears away, teeth can become visibly thinner.
 As the enamel thins, the edges of your teeth can appear translucent.

 - Sensitivity – As the protective enamel wears away, the underlying dentin layer can become exposed.
 This can be one of the causes of sensitivity.
-Fortunately, it’s easy to take action to reduce these risks.
+Fortunately, it's easy to act to reduce this risk.